dragino/openwrt_lede-18.06/README.md

    make
 ```

-An video instruction can be seen from [LEDE SDK Video](https://youtu.be/SVtAVF93cpw)
+A video instruction can be seen from [LEDE SDK Video](https://youtu.be/SVtAVF93cpw)

 Have Fun!